MUsmankhanzada/MCQ_Generator/README.md

 - Upload PDF or TXT files
 - Configure number of questions, subject, and tone
 - Generate MCQs and take quizzes interactively
+- **Answer quiz questions in real time, see your score at the end, and view explanations for each correct answer**
 - Download results in CSV format

 ### 3. Python API (Direct Programmatic Usage)